jeremyckahn/react-starter/README.md

 ## Getting started

-Here's a handy snippet you can add to your `.bash_profile` to create new tools easily:
+Here's a handy snippet you can add to your `.bash_profile` to create new apps easily:

 ```
 function new_react_project() {